 Our story

-In 2023, we obtained funding to set up the Tweed Meadows Project and have since restored and created 75.7 hectares of wildflower meadow at 34 sites across the Scottish Borders.
+In 2023, we obtained funding to set up the Tweed Meadows Project and restored and created 75.7 hectares of wildflower meadow at 34 sites across the Scottish Borders within 2 years.

 • Photograph of a person